apiaryio/api-elements/docs/element-definitions.md

 # Element Definitions

-This defines all of the elements for use within API Elements documents.
+This document defines all of the elements for use within API Elements.

 ## Defining the Base API Element